Nordsoft91/godot-composition/README.md

 ![Components button](docs/images/components_button.png)

-You can also see `ComponentOwner` node in the node's hierarchy.
-This node is the owner of the components.
+Once clicking it, you will see `ComponentOwner` node appeared in the node's hierarchy.
+This node will be parent of the components.

 ![ComponentOwner node](docs/images/component_owner.png)